MiliScripts/telegram-upload-center/README.md

 ## Step 6: Deploy and Test
-1. Replace the default code in your worker with the provided code.
-2. Click **Save and Deploy**.
 3. Visit your worker's URL (provided in the dashboard) to access the upload center.
 4. Test the functionality:
    - Upload a file.